 When will I receive MyERAS token?

 You will receive your MyERAS token from your designated Dean’s office in late June.

 When can I start filling out the MyERAS application?

 You can start completing the ERAS application after you receive your MyERAS token.

-Programs will start receiving submitted applications on September 15th.
+Programs will start reviewing submitted applications on September 29th, 2021.

 MedEdits helps students get admitted to medical school and residency programs.
 Our consultants have years of experience serving on medical school admissions committees, and as faculty members at the top medical schools in the country.